Store

 The Future of Cat's Claw

 All this research into cat's claw and the brain is heading towards the creation of a new dietary supplement for age-related memory loss and cognitive function decline.
 It could also help improve and maintain the health and the function of the brain before it gets to that point.
-This would be a great benefit in the treatment of disorders like dementia and Alzheimer's, but it could also help address the mental symptoms and Neuroaffect imbalances that occur with AFS.
+This would be a great benefit in the treatment of disorders like dementia and Alzheimer's, but it could also help address the mental symptoms and Neuroaffect imbalances that occur with Adrenal Fatigue.

 However, this research is still ongoing.
 There are supplements available at the moment, but before buying them you need to ensure that the cat's claw is the right variety, that it comes from the right part of the world, that the extraction procedure is effective and ensures the continued effectiveness of the substances in the cat's claw, and that the manufacturer used the right part of the plant.
 If these standards aren't met, then the cat's claw may not have the effect you're looking for.
 So, before you start taking this supplement, make sure that you do your research.

-If You Have AFS
+If You Have Adrenal Fatigue

 Research into cat's claw and the brain is only in its infancy, which means that you need to be even more careful than usual when adding this to your dietary routine.